 Highlights of the direct tax code bill

-The Direct Tax Code 2025 introduces transformative changes aimed at tax simplification and better compliance:
+The Income‑tax Act, 2025, which implements the Direct Tax Code reforms, introduces key changes aimed at simplifying tax compliance and improving transparency:

-- Alignment with global standards: Implements measures to prevent tax evasion and double taxation.
+Alignment with international standards: Includes provisions to minimize tax evasion and prevent double taxation.

 The direct tax code 2025 was introduced to address the growing complexity of India’s tax system.
 The Income Tax Act of 1961 had become overly complicated due to numerous amendments over the years.
 The government recognised the need for simpler, more transparent tax regulations that would increase the taxpayer base and improve compliance.
 By implementing the DTC 2025, the government aims to broaden the tax net, simplify the tax filing process, and reduce tax evasion, while making the system more equitable for all taxpayers.